pkali/scorch_src/MANUAL_EN.md

 ## 7. "Other" weapons:

-* **Buy me!** - this is a 'loot box', not a weapon per se.
+* **Best F...g Gifts** - this is a 'loot box', not a weapon per se.
 Buying it draws one of the offensive or (rarely) defensive weapons and adds it to the player's arsenal.
-It is a lottery in which you can lose (if you draw a weapon cheaper than the **Buy Me!** price) but also gain.
+It is a lottery in which you can lose (if you draw a weapon cheaper than the **Best F...g Gifts** price) but also gain.
 You can get a weapon otherwise not affordable at all!
+There is a small probability of drawing by **Best F...g Gifts** itself :).
+You can then try to use it in battle.

 ## 8. difficulty levels of computer-controlled opponents: